 Animals who suffer to death

 Broiler chickens with leg deformities: An all-consuming focus on weight gain and feed conversion efficiencies have led to increasing percentages of chickens in the broiler industry with legs that cannot adequately support their weight.
 Severely lame birds cannot walk or even stand.
 They can starve to death if they are unable to reach food and water.
 They die a painful death from a variety of consequences of leg deformities including limb torsion, ruptured tendons, swollen foot pads and severe lesions, ulcers or hemorrhages.
 In the scientific literature on poultry health (such as in this article in Poultry Science published by the Poultry Science Association), among the most frequently quoted studies on leg deformities in broiler chickens is a national survey which found that broiler flocks experience 1.1% mortality due to leg abnormalities.
-Another 2.1% are condemned or downgraded as a result of leg problems, which we will not even count as having suffered to death since they may be “culled” before they die of their suffering.
-According to the USDA 2011 report on poultry production and value, 8,625,200,000 chickens survived to get sent to slaughter in 2010 and enter the market as meat for human consumption.
-So, that makes about 98,014,000 chickens who suffer to death in the broiler industry as a result of leg deformities!
+According to the National Chicken Council, mortality rate of broilers these days is 3.8%, but I will consider only the 1.1% who die of leg problems as having suffered to death.
+Since 8,428,814,000 chickens in 2012 survived the 3.8% mortality rate to get processed into meat for human consumption, we can estimate that the 1.1% who suffered to death number about 96,379,000.

 So, is Vegan Outreach right?